wp-plugins/dynamic-featured-image/readme.txt

 * Fixed some minor issues.

 == Upgrade Notice ==
+= 3.0.0 =
+This version has major changes which are not compatible with the previous version of the plugin.
+The plugin is now fully object oriented.

 = 2.0.2 =
 This version has some minor css fix.
-Issue #18 in github.
+Issue #18 in GitHub.

 = 2.0.1 =
 This version has just some graphics change to make it more attractive.
 Please clear the cache after update.